younata/Ra/README.md

 =======
 ### ChangeLog

+#### 0.3.1

+- Add official support for injector modules.
+Use the new convenience initializer `init(modules: InjectorModule...)` to configure with any number of objects that confirm to InjectorModule.
+Note that if there are any conflicts in which injectormodule binds which, the last one to be passed in will succeed.

 #### 0.3.0

 - Simplified public interface, there's now only 1 create, 2 add binding and 1 remove binding public methods, which take Any types as there arguments, but really only do things when given an argument of type `AnyClass` or `String`.
 Otherwise they either silently fail, or return nil.